ckt1031/hkust-automations/README.md

 A set of tools to push information to HKUST students.

-We current support pushing information to Discord via webhooks, other platforms can be added in the future.
+We currently support pushing information to Discord via webhooks, other platforms can be added in the future.

 ## Setting Up Microsoft Email Summarization